 Each professional kitchen is different, and every head chef will have a different mise en place plan.
-Some will instruct their staff to conduct mise en place in a certain way, others prefer to let each person on the line to do prep in the way that they wish.
-But, the process looks fairly similar across the board.
+Some will instruct their staff to conduct mise en place in a certain way, while others prefer to let each person on the line prep in the way that they wish.
+But, the process looks similar across the board.

-Mise en place begins with the recipes being cooked that day, week or month.
-If a venue has an fixed menu, chefs will be able to get their mise en place down pat fairly quickly.
+Mise en place begins with the recipes being prepared that day, week, or month.
+If a venue has a fixed menu, chefs will be able to get their mise en place ready quickly.
 For venues that have seasonal menus or regularly changing specials, mise en place must be flexible too.

-The recipes will inform the way you carry out mise en place; beginning with ensuring all the ingredients are available in their required quantities, and relocating them to your particular station.
-From there, you may separate them out into bowls, containers, or squeeze bottles depending on the measurements you will require throughout the day.
+The recipes will inform the way you carry out mise en place; starting by ensuring all the ingredients are available in their required quantities and relocating them to your particular station.
+From there, you may separate them into bowls, containers, or squeeze bottles depending on the measurements you will require throughout the day.
 Then, it’s all about prepping the food itself.

 Mise en place checklist

 Gather the ingredients you will need for your shift, in the measurements that you will require.
-Make sure you keep an eye on the available ingredients in case more need to be ordered ahead of the following shift or week, and remember to ensure that ingredients will be available from the person that takes over from you next.
+Make sure your food stock is up-to-date ahead of the following shift or week to ensure that ingredients will be available from the person that takes over from you next.

-You’ve got your ingredients, your recipes, and your workstation is shiny and ready to go.
-Now, separate your ingredients into bowls, containers or bottles depending on their measurements.
+You’ve got your ingredients, recipes, utensils ready, and your workstation is clean.
+Now, separate your ingredients into bowls, containers, or bottles with the correct measurements according to your recipes.
 Place them around your station depending on how you will need to use and access them.

-Your station should already be laid out with all the right equipment, but give it a look over before you begin to make sure that you have everything you will need for your shift.
+Your station should already be ready with all the right equipment, but give it a look over before you begin to ensure that you have everything you will need for your shift.
 There is nothing worse than being smack-bang in the middle of service and realizing you don’t have the right knife or kitchen utensil.

 - Ingredients prep:

-You have everything that you need for your shift, and now it’s time to make things as easy as possible for both yourself, and your team or colleagues.
+You have everything you need for your shift, and now it’s time to make things as easy as possible for both yourself and your team.
 Get chopping, grating, mashing, and start cooking up sauces or relishes that can easily be precooked before service begins.

 - Keep it clean:

-You may think this one is a given, but it can be easy to get caught up in prep, and the next thing you know - your station is a complete mess.
-Clean as you go, and keep rags and cleaning products nearby so that you don’t add more time to your schedule.
+You may think keeping your station clean is a given, but it can be easy to get caught up in prep, and the next thing you know - your station is a complete mess.
+Clean as you go, and keep rags and cleaning products handy so that you don’t add more time to your schedule.